fehler/miscellany/registering-a-trade-mark/registering-a-trade-mark.md

 The following is what I learned through the process of registering a trade mark for ‘Mr Murphy’ (my consultancy business that is focused on developing digital and printed learning materials).

 I wrote this for a client to summarise the process for them, but I hope others might find it useful, too.
+(Estimated reading time: 5 minutes.)

 —[Christopher Murphy][00]

-<small>Estimated reading time: 5 minutes.</small>